gjccing/amplitude-utils/README.md

 # amplitude-utils
-An util that supports server side usage and other features
+An util that supports server side usage and other features.